programmai/progression-framework/frameworks/product.md

       - level: 1
         criteria:
           - "Seeks out the information they need to solve a problem."
-          - "Keeps stakeholders like COps, legal, marketing, finance updated on progress and ensures they have what they need."
+          - "Keeps stakeholders updated on progress and ensures they have what they need."
           - "Able to clearly articulate what we’re working on and why."
       - level: 2
         criteria:
-          - "Proactively communicates with users, squads and stakeholders."
+          - "Proactively communicates with internal & external stakeholders."
           - "Identifies assumptions, shares direction and tailors communication to audience."
           - "Seeks out and gives constructive, actionable feedback where valuable."
       - level: 3
         criteria:
           - "Can gather influence and support for their work, confidently debating and defending their decisions and approach."
-          - "Communicates effectively to a wide range of stakeholders, e.g. sharing update with ExCo/all hands or community."
+          - "Communicates effectively to a wide range of stakeholders, e.g. sharing update with CEO or in all hands meetings."
       - level: 4
         criteria:
           - "Ensures the team has strong relationships with stakeholders, fully recognises their constraints and concerns and creates mutual recognition and trust."